scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 +--------------------+-----------------+------------------------------+
 ~~~~

 Each AS entry of a PCB MUST include a signed component as well as a signature computed over the signed component.
-Each AS entry MUST be signed with a private key that corresponds to the public key certified by the AS's certificate.
+Each AS entry MUST be signed with the Control Plane AS Certificate (See {{I-D.dekater-scion-pki}}).

 The signed component of an AS entry MUST include the following elements: